Michael-Cowie/RadixFitnessBackend/docs/code_style.md

 ```

 This will prevent accidental misuse for a response based serializer from accidentally changing data in the model.

+When you declare fields as `read_only_fields`, those fields are not allowed in `input` data.
+Meaning,

+- The serializer ignores them during `is_valid()`
+- They are excluded them validation
+- They are not included in `.invalidated_data`

+They are still included in the output via `.data`, but RDF treats them if they don't exist for writes such as `create()` or `update()` calls.
+This makes it a perfect use for response serializers.

 ### ModelSerializer - GET